codemewell/vscode-coding-tracker/README.md

 ### 0.8.0

-1. Fix local server launch faild on users who have not install `Node.js` or installed `nvm`.
+1. Fix local server launch fail on users who have not install `Node.js` or installed `nvm`.

 If you want use this version now,
 **you can uninstall old version in VSCode, And clone this repository into `$HOME/.vscode/extensions`**